threatcode/threat-ci-pipeline/README.md

 ## Introduction

-The Salca CI Team work aims to improve the Debian packaging lifecycle by providing [Continuous Integration](https://about.gitlab.com/product/continuous-integration/) fully compatible with Debian packaging.
+The Salsa CI Team work aims to improve the Debian packaging lifecycle by providing [Continuous Integration](https://about.gitlab.com/product/continuous-integration/) fully compatible with Debian packaging.

 Currently all the building and testing performed by Debian QA is run asynchronusly and takes a long time to give feedback because it is only accessible after pushing a release to the archive.